 I closed my door quietly and then turned to my small room that only fit my double bed and cupboard of clothes.
 I flicked off the light and darkness consumed me just as the cold did.

-I sighed as I kicked off my shoes, pulled off my shocks and took off my jacket, shirt and jeans.
+I sighed as I kicked off my shoes, pulled off my socks and took off my jacket, shirt, and jeans.
 I put on my bed hoodie before I climbed into my bed of a hundred blankets to warm up.

 Stories you can read, hear and feel!
 Enjoy visual, sound, and vibration effects to thrust you in the heat of the action.

 Galatea is home to hundreds of original serial and standalone stories with an exclusive catalogue of bestselling authors, with new chapters dropping daily!

 Because no one person is the same; no one reading experience is either.
 Enjoy Galatea how you choose including Offline Reading and Dark Mode!